adriadrop/nftguys/README.md

 - Marketplace development and integrations
 - Ethereum and Solana chains
 - Offchain and onchain storage
-- General NFT consulting and planing
+- General NFT consulting and planning

 ---